 …so, are you ready to get started?

-The Magic Words: How to Ace Keyword Research and Crack the Top Spots
+The Magic Words: How to Do Keyword Research Like an SEO Wizard

 1. Download Your Starting Keyword Positions